 Indy Myopain Relief Center announces the availability of Myofascial Acoustic Compression Therapy (MyACT) or

-Indy Myopain Relief Center is the first to offer in Indiana this advanced pain relief treatment modality.
+Indy Myopain Relief Center is the first to offer Indiana this advanced pain relief treatment modality.

 Not all modalities are created equal

-MyACT delivers mechanical energy – not light (laser), electrical (Estim, PEMF) or thermal energy (Ultrasound)
+MyACT delivers mechanical sound pulses (energy) – not light (laser), electrical (Estim, PEMF) or thermal energy (Ultrasound)

 • Tenocytes in tendons, fibroblasts in ligaments and skin, osteocytes in bone, chondrocytes